 You do not have to pay any fees to join GlobalGiving.
 In fact, GlobalGiving has no setup, monthly, or annual fees!
 We do this because we believe in the power of great ideas that can come from anyone, anywhere, anytime.
 Therefore, no matter how big or small your organization is, you will have the same opportunity as everyone else to raise funds on our platform.

-There is, however, a nominal fulfillment fee.
+Instead, there is a fee on each donation.
 If your organization is registered in the US or the UK, GlobalGiving will retain a 5% nonprofit support fee (+ 3% third party processing fee).
 If your organization is registered outside the US or the UK, GlobalGiving will retain a 7% nonprofit support fee (+ 3% third party processing fee).

 We have worked with more than 200 companies to offer employee giving, cause marketing, grant management, and more.
 Here are just a few of the ways that we work with corporate partners: